 Frequently Asked Questions

 Each month, a CGAS area studies director will host a live film discussion about an international film.
 To participate, simply follow the steps below.

 View the film via the Library's Kanopy subscription or via DELCAT (click the blue 'View now' link on the eVideo record) by logging in with your UD credentials.

 As you watch the film, consider the discussion questions provided by the faculty host.

 Attend a live post-film discussion and activity!

-The films are available to members of the UD community in Kanopy.
+The films are available to members of the UD community via the Library's eVideo collections.
 When you click the link to the films above, you will need to log in with your UD credentials.
 Films can be streamed on a variety of desktop browsers, systems and mobile devices.
-Check out the UD library’s website for instructions for viewing films via Kanopy.
+Check out the UD Library's website for instructions for viewing films via Kanopy on iOS devices.

 Video Introductions and Films will have captioning available.
 If you require a disability-related accommodation to participate in the live event, please contact email@example.com in advance of the film discussion.
 Early requests are strongly encouraged to allow sufficient time to address your needs.